LAL-project/linear-arrangement-library/README.md

 			pages = {1--16}
 		}

-In order to cite the corresponding Zenodo repository, please, refrain from using a non-stable release of LAL (`main' branch) for your research, and use a stable release instead.
+In order to cite the corresponding Zenodo repository, please, refrain from using a non-stable release of LAL (`main` branch) for your research, and use a stable release instead.
 Contact us or visit the official webpage for help on how to proceed.

 ## Documentation